WD-Scott/WordsofWar/README.md

 - ### `Cleaning_Data.ipynb`

-The Jupyter Notebook contains the code used to clean the input data (speeches.csv) and set up the training, testing, and validation sets.
-This notebook uses the pre-trained BERT model and vectorizer (see BertSeqVect.py) to tokenize and vectorize the text data.
+The Jupyter Notebook contains the code we used to clean the input data (speeches.csv) and set up the training, testing, and validation sets.
+In this notebook, we use the pre-trained BERT model and vectorizer (see BertSeqVect.py) to tokenize and vectorize the text data.

 - ### `EDA.ipynb`